-Roundoak is set in the heart of the Kentish countryside, south of the county town Maidstone, on the southerly slopes of the Greensand Ridge overlooking the beautiful weald of Kent.
-The mainly grassland farm now consists of approximately 180 acres including 5 acres of natural oak woodland at Sutton Valence, and a further 70 acres just a mile or so away in Ulcombe.
-The farm also conservation graze approximately 800 acres throughout central Kent.
+Roundoak is set in the heart of the Kentish countryside, south of the county town of Maidstone, on the southerly slopes of the Greensand Ridge overlooking the beautiful weald of Kent.
+The mainly grassland farm now consists of approximately 180 acres including 5 acres of natural oak woodland at Sutton Valence, and a further 70 acres just a mile or so away at our sister Farm Kings Oak in Ulcombe.
+The farm also conservation grazes approximately 1200 acres throughout central Kent.

-Hebridean Sheep are unusual in this part of the South East but it was the idea of Norman and Ruth Coles to purchase a flock of 16 ewes and Winkwell Falco the ram and breed them in Kent.
+It all started with Hebridean Sheep in the early part of 2005.
+Hebridean sheep are unusual in this part of the South East but it was the idea of Norman and Ruth Coles to purchase a flock of 16 ewes and Winkwell Falco the ram and breed them in Kent.
 The sheep were purchased on the Borders of Scotland and England from a hill farm near the Kielder Forest in Cumbria.
 Our first lambing season in spring 2005 produced 32 lambs from the 16 ewes we had two sets of triplets, some twins and a few singles.
 All mothers lambed themselves outdoors without intervention.

 2015 was an exciting year at Roundoak.
 The farm obtained planning permission for a permanent dwelling, which is now completed, and Ruth and Norman moved in in November the same year.

-Conversation grazing remains an important part of Roundoak.
-The farm graze several sites, including Teston Country Park for Kent County Council; The Ashford Community Woodland Local Nature Reserve for Ashford Borough Council; The Yalding Fens for the Medway Valley Conservation Trust and private land at East Malling and West Farleigh.
-The conservation grazing is shared between the Highland Cattle and Hebridean Sheep, both of which have similar qualities.
+Conservation grazing remains an important part of Roundoak and Kings Oak.
+The farms graze several sites, including Teston Country Park for Kent County Council; The Ashford Community Woodland Local Nature Reserve for Ashford Borough Council; The Yalding Fens for the Medway Valley Conservation Trust and private land at East Malling and West Farleigh.
+The conservation grazing is shared between all the rare breed cattle and sheep, all of which have similar grazing qualities.

-The farm still has a Gloucester Old pigs and Tamworth pigs.
-The farm also has plenty of free-range chickens and several guinea fowl that can be found roaming around the farm.
+The farm still has a number of rare breed pigs and also plenty of free-range chickens and several guinea fowl that can be found roaming around the farm freely.